This is neither an offer to sell nor a solicitation of an offer to buy the securities described herein.

 Prior Programs Sponsored by Affiliates of the Manager

 Dahn Corporation, an Affiliate of the Manager, sponsored a number of other real estate projects beginning in 1981.
-Some of the other projects have not met the income and distribution levels anticipated by the Manager.
-Several of the real estate properties sponsored and managed by Dahn Corporation have been foreclosed upon by the lenders for such properties.
-Investors in these programs have lost all or a portion of their investment in the applicable property.
+Some of the projects did not meet the income and distribution levels anticipated by Dahn Corporation primarily as a result of the real estate recession of 2007-2009.
+Several of the real estate properties sponsored and managed by Dahn Corporation were foreclosed upon by the lenders for such properties.
+Investors in these programs may have lost all or a portion of their investment in the applicable property.
 There can be no assurance the Company will meet the objectives set forth herein.

 Risks Related to Owning Real Estate